 Thank you for singing up.Unfortunately, an error has occured.
 Try again later.

 By signing up, you agree to receive marketing by e-mail from Arp-Hansen Hotel Group, including e-mails from the groups hotels, congress center and hostels, relevant information about stays, great offers, exciting competitions and about events taking place in the area of Arp-Hansen Hotel Groups hotels.
 You can always revoke your consent via an unsubscribe link in the inquiry.
 Additionally, you may at any time object to the processing of your personal data for the purpose of direct marketing.
 Furthermore, I have read and accepted Arp-Hansen Hotel Groups personal data policy.
 Please note that it is only possible to receive our newsletter in Danish.

 Stay overnight in Copenhagen with classic Danish design

 If you love modern design and appreciate a hotel room that exudes style and quality, then Imperial Hotel at Vesterport station is the perfect base for your stay in Copenhagen.
 As soon as you enter the hotel lobby, you can feel the historical sophistication and atmospheric surroundings of the '50s.
 When traditional surroundings meet new design, it creates a unique atmosphere – and that's exactly what you'll discover at Imperial Hotel.

 Conference and accommodation in the city centre

-In addition to the 304 newly renovated and comfortable, well-appointed rooms, the hotel also has six conference rooms of different sizes.
+In addition to the 304 comfortable and well-appointed rooms, the hotel also has six conference rooms of different sizes.
 All rooms are lovely and naturally light, with air cooling and a full range of state-of-the-art AV equipment.
 With its central location and excellent facilities, Imperial Hotel is a convenient base for staying overnight for both business travellers as well as tourists.